Nathaniel-Slyte/TripletFace/README.md

   -r N_SAMPLES, --n_samples N_SAMPLES
 ```

+The current model.pt is the result of precedent try.

+## JIT compile

+To JIT compile the model:
+  - Train the model
+  - Jun the jit.py
+The jit compile will create a "scriptmodule.pt". it must be run independently of
+the training to cluster all options.

+## Centroid and treshold

+It is possible to generate a centrois and treshold for each peoples in the dataset
+with the script "peoples_data.py".
+It takes the sames arguments as for training and
+generate a centroids, treshold and visualization of the tensors used.
+All of them are in the folder "peoples_data".

+## Inference

+The inference script currently doesn't works.
+It use the cam of the computer to
+identify you dynamically.

 ## References

 * Resnet Paper: [Arxiv](https://arxiv.org/pdf/1512.03385.pdf)
 * Triplet Loss Paper: [Arxiv](https://arxiv.org/pdf/1503.03832.pdf)
 * TripletTorch Helper Module: [Github](https://github.com/TowardHumanizedInteraction/TripletTorch)

-## Todo ( For the students )

-**Deadline Decembre 13th 2019 at 12pm**

-The students are asked to complete the following tasks:
-* Fork the Project
-* Improve the model by playing with Hyperparameters and by changing the Architecture ( may not use resnet )
-* JIT compile the model ( see [Documentation](https://pytorch.org/docs/stable/jit.html#torch.jit.trace) )
-* Add script to generate Centroids and Thesholds using few face images from one person
-* Generate those for each of the student included in the dataset
-* Add inference script in order to use the final model
-* Change README.md in order to include the student choices explained and a table containing the Centroids and Thesholds for each student of the dataset with a vizualisation ( See the one above )
-* Send the github link by mail